iamsukhpreetsingh/snowflake_project/secure_data_sharing_sb/README.md

-# 📄 NOTE: Secure Data Sharing in Snowflake with Reader Accounts (Note this is just a demo snippet what we implemeted in projects of organisation)
+# 📄: Secure Data Sharing in Snowflake with Reader Accounts

 ---